 Custodial sentencing options for adult offenders include:

-- mandatory or discretionary life sentence
+- set or discretionary life sentence

 - a public protection sentence, such as an indeterminate or an extended custodial sentence